GenericMappingTools/gmt/INSTALL.md

 [![GitHub release](https://img.shields.io/github/release/GenericMappingTools/gmt)](https://github.com/GenericMappingTools/gmt/releases)

-GMT is available on Windows, macOS and Linux.
+GMT is available on Windows, macOS, Linux and FreeBSD.
 Source and binary packages are provided for the latest release, and can be downloaded from the [GMT main site](https://www.generic-mapping-tools.org) and [the GitHub repository](https://github.com/GenericMappingTools/gmt/releases).